I hate disappointing people.

-Here are 7 reasons for a leader to learn and use the word NO:
+Here are 7 reasons for a leader to say NO:

-Your family.
-We recently had our 87 year old Pastor Emeritus talk to our staff.
-He was at our church 25 years and is still respected for his huge influence on our church.
-He admitted the way ministry is done has changed over the years, but one thing he wish he had known then and would encourages all of us still in ministry to do is to “protect the family”.
-He said that, looking back, it might have been more important than anything else he did in ministry.
+A few years ago we had our then 87 year old Pastor Emeritus talk to our staff.
+He recently passed away, but served at our church 25 years before he retired.
+He and his family are still respected for their huge influence on our church.
+While there he admitted the way ministry is done has changed over the years, but one thing he wish he had known then and would encourages all of us still in ministry to do is to “protect the family”.
+He also said, looking back, it might have been more important than anything else he did in ministry.
 Golden wisdom!

-Your work.
 You can’t do everything and do everything well.
 You can’t.
-You may think you can — and others may think you should — but you can’t.
+You may think you can – and others may think you should, but you can’t.
 Expectations, whether personal or placed upon us, do not dictate ability.
 Your efficiency depends on your ability to prioritize.
 In fact, you’ll likely burnout if you try.
 Great leaders learn to specialize in what only they can do.
-That’s not always possible — and there are exceptions every week of things that arise which we didn’t see coming — but as much as possible, this should be our goal.
+That’s not always possible, and there are exceptions which arise every week that we didn’t see coming, but as much as possible, this should be our goal.
 When you say yes to everything, you’re causing your team to sacrifice your best energies where it’s needed most.

-Your health.
 How effective are you from a hospital bed?
 Think I’m being overly dramatic?
 Research the impact of stress on the body.
 Talk to your doctor about it.
 Developing a discipline of being able to say no when needed protects your personal health and well-being.
-It’s not just organizationally critical — it’s often life-critical.
-Saying no to another appointment so you can say yes to an hour in the gym may actually give you a few more productive years to add value to the world.
+It’s not just organizationally critical.
+It’s often life-critical.
+Saying no to another appointment, so you can say yes to an hour in the gym, may actually give you a few more productive years to add value to the world.

-Your integrity.
 When you always say yes, you eventually put yourself in a position of being necessary for everything to succeed — if nothing more than n the expectations in people’s minds.
 The organization becomes built around you.
 “Yes, I’ll be there.”
 “Yes, I can do that.”
-In time, you become the center — the necessary ingredient in all things that matter.
+In time, you become the center – the necessary ingredient in all things that matter.
 Wow!
 That is a dangerous place for most of us to handle.
 Talk about a power position.
-If not careful, we can become prideful, arrogant, and boastful — thinking that the organization can’t exist without us.
+If not careful, we can become prideful, arrogant, and boastful – thinking that the organization can’t exist without us.
+(And, think about that when the organization is the church.)
 Here’s reality: it can.

 Now, please understand, this post is not an excuse for doing what we need to do as pastors and leaders.
 Sometimes the answer has to be yes.
 And, we should let our yes be yes and our no be no. Knowing how to choose the right word, at the right time, is part of maturing.
 But, it may be one of the most valuable things we can do to protect the integrity and longevity of our leadership is to learn the power of the word no.